Creating a great video campaign can involve a lot of planning. But, what if you want to start getting your video content out there right away?

 Are you going to see a customer tomorrow?
 If so, ask their permission to film them giving a short testimonial.

 If you don’t have direct access to your customers, it will only take five minutes to film a team member reading out a customer testimonial in the form of an e-mail or Tweet you’ve received.
 Be sure to give that customer a quick shout-out and thank you.

 2. Product demonstration

 Film a quick demo of how to use your product.
-This is a chance to demonstrate a new feature or to explain a tricky feature that results in a lot of customer questions.
+This is a chance to showcase a new feature, or to explain a tricky feature that results in a lot of customer questions.

 3. Interview with a team member: company story

 Get a team member to agree to give their take on the company, for example their sense of the company mission, or to tell the company’s history in three minutes or less.

 4. Interview with a team member: on the job

 Follow a team member during an interesting part of their workday, asking them to narrate what they do in three minutes or less.

 5. Answer a FAQ about your product or service